qafedev/qafe-platform/README.md

 ```
 For other platforms, the latest Maven-binaries can be found [here](http://maven.apache.org/download.cgi).

 2\.
 The location of the local maven repository needs to be changed.
-In the qafe-platform/settings.xml locate the <localRepository> tag.
-By doing this you won't harm other maven projects on your system.
-Check it to for example:
+Locate the <localRepository> tag in qafe-platform/settings.xml.
+By doing this, you won't harm other maven projects on your system.
+Check this example:
 ```
 <localRepository>/Users/johndoe/develop/qafe/m2/</localRepository>
 ```